Road Safety Project – Belize

-This project is the first phase of a long-term initiative by the Government of Belize to improve road safety in the country.
-Implementation commenced in January 2013 and its overall objective is to reduce deaths and serious injuries associated with road traffic accidents along a Demonstration Corridor1.
+This project completed the first phase of a long-term initiative by the Government of Belize to improve road safety in the country and is currently implementing the second phase of the road safety project.
+Implementation commenced in January 2013 for the first phase and in April 2019 for the second phase.
+Its’ overall objective is to reduce deaths and serious injuries associated with road traffic crashes along the defined Demonstration Corridor1.

 - Problem: Belize recorded 70 road traffic deaths in 2009 – 21 deaths/100,000 inhabitants.
 This high death rate is a public health concern that, given the resulting loss in productivity and increased vulnerability to poverty, has significant social and economic repercussions.

-- Road Safety Infrastructure – improvements to the Western Highway between Belize city and Belmopan
+- Road Safety Infrastructure (currently implemented directly through the Ministry of Works) – improvements to the Western Highway between Belize City and Belmopan; the Philip Goldson Highway between Belize City and Northern border; and the Coastal Road.

 - Road User Education and Awareness – increasing awareness through campaigns targeting road users and students in schools along the Corridor